Were you injured in an accident that was not your fault?

 Yes.
 Practically speaking, there are several factors that can have a bearing on whether a successful no win, no fee claim will be possible, including the accident circumstances, the location of the injury or whether your claim meets your chosen solicitor's risk assessment criteria.

-We would be happy to give you a definitive answer.
+We would be happy to give you a clearer answer.
 Speak to an expert now on 0800 612 7456.
 Alternatively, find out if you have a claim with our Injury Claim Checker:

 The amount of money you could claim for your injury will depend on: